Bitola Top Destinations

 “Oficerski” (House of Army) Bitola

 “Oficerski” (Officers’ house) or The House of Army is a cultural monument of the Republic of Macedonia.
-Its construction began in 1909, but soon after Bitola was engulfed in the Balkan Wars and World War I. The building was completed after the end of World War I. The architectural expression of the building is characteristic […]
+Its construction began in 1909, but soon after Bitola was engulfed in the Balkan Wars and World War I. The building was completed after the end of World War I. The architectural expression of the building […]

 Св. Димитриј, Битола